CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 Undo and Redo also works for deleting multiple tasks.

 Undo and Redo can be done multiple times.

-note that taskbook subsequently returns the list of all the task after each undo

 **Updating the status of task**